James Petras

-James Petras (born 17 January 1937) is a retired Bartle Professor (Emeritus) of Sociology at Binghamton University in Binghamton, New York and adjunct professor at Saint Mary's University, Halifax, Nova Scotia, Canada who has published on political issues with particular focus on Latin America and the Middle East, imperialism, globalization, and leftist social movements.
+James Petras (17 January 1937 – 17 January 2026) was an American sociologist and academic who was the Bartle Professor (Emeritus) of Sociology at Binghamton University in Binghamton, New York, and adjunct professor at Saint Mary's University, Halifax, Nova Scotia, Canada.
+He published on political issues with particular focus on Latin America and the Middle East, imperialism, globalization, and leftist social movements.

 Life and work

-Academic and Literature
+Academic and literature

-Petras is a Greek-American sociologist who received a B.A. from Boston University and Ph.D. from the University of California at Berkeley.
+Petras was a Greek-American sociologist who received a B.A. from Boston University and Ph.D. from the University of California at Berkeley.
 He joined the Sociology Department at Binghamton in 1972 as a specialist in the following fields: Development, Latin America, the Caribbean, revolutionary movements, class analysis.
 During his career he received the Western Political Science Association's Best Dissertation award (1968), the Career of Distinguished Service Award from the American Sociological Association's Marxist Sociology Section, and the Robert Kenny Award for Best Book of 2002.

-Petras is the author of more than 60 books published in 29 languages, and over 600 articles in professional journals, including the American Sociological Review, British Journal of Sociology, Social Research and Journal of Peasant Studies.
+He was the author of more than 60 books published in 29 languages, and over 600 articles in professional journals, including the American Sociological Review, British Journal of Sociology, Social Research and Journal of Peasant Studies.
 He has published over 2,000 articles in publications such as the New York Times, The Guardian, The Nation, Christian Science Monitor, Foreign Policy, New Left Review, Partisan Review, Canadian Dimension, and Le Monde Diplomatique.
-He writes a monthly column for the Mexican newspaper, La Jornada, and has previously written for the Spanish daily, El Mundo.
+He wrote a monthly column for the Mexican newspaper, La Jornada, and has previously written for the Spanish daily, El Mundo.
 His commentary is widely carried on the internet and radio stations around the world.

-Petras currently contributes to CounterPunch, the Atlantic Free Press, and The Unz Review.
+Petras contributed to CounterPunch, the Atlantic Free Press, and The Unz Review.
 He is the author of Unmasking Globalization: Imperialism of the Twenty-First Century (2001, and co-author of The Dynamics of Social Change in Latin America (2000), System in Crisis (2003), Social Movements and State Power (2003), Empire With Imperialism (2005), and Multinationals on Trial (2006).